mlutfy/ca.nodisys.netbanx/README.md

 ========================================================

 This extension makes it possible to use Netbanx as a payment gateway in CiviCRM.
-It supports the payment method "without redirection" (process, not notify).
+It supports the payment method "without redirection" (post, not notify).
-In Netbanx terms, this is a "hosted payment page - autonomous".
+In Netbanx terms, this is the "Card Payments API".

-The latest version of this extension can be found at: https://github.com/mlutfy/ca.nodisys.netbanx
+The latest version of this extension can be found at:
+https://github.com/mlutfy/ca.nodisys.netbanx

 FEATURES